-We are situated at a 10 minutes walk from our local village.
+We are situated at a 10 minute walk from our local village.
 The village has many small roadside restaurants and 2 small supermarkets.
-There are also two ATMs in the local village, but please note that it is not possible to pay with cards in the village.
+There are also ATMs in the local village, but please note that it is not possible to pay with cards in the village or at WFFT.
 Please take the time to read our rules and policies section about going into our local village.